 Step 1.
 Press Windows logo key + X, and click Device Manager.

 Step 2.
 In Device Manager, expand Network Adapters and right click on your adapter’s name.
 Then click Uninstall.

 Step 3.
 A confirmation dialog box will open.
 Click OK on it.
 In Windows 7, you will need to check Delete driver software for this device before clicking on OK.

 Step 4.
 The last step will Uninstall your Network Adapter’s old drivers.
 Now, restart your computer.

 Step 5.
 As soon as the computer starts, the default network drivers will be installed automatically.
-This can also solve your problem.
+This should solve your problem.

 Step 6.
-If you still see the error DNS Server isn’t responding, install the latest drivers which you downloaded on another computer.
+If you still see the error, install the latest drivers which you downloaded on another computer.
 Now check your internet connection.

 Other DNS Related Errors